 - Internal task to send a proposal once the brochure is submitted

-- Next steps email with a link to your scheduling tools for a kickoff meeting
+- Next steps email with a link to your meeting scheduling tools for a kickoff meeting

 With this sequence, you could have your base templates ready to implement so your setup just involves dropping them in and adding your triggers so the timing of each task or file sent makes sense.